facjure/pendown/README.md

 We don't have an open format to share poetry on the web.

-Zenup allows you to write poetry using an easy-to-read, easy-to-write, plain-text format.
+Zendown allows you to write poetry using an easy-to-read, easy-to-write, plain-text format.
 You can convert it to a [HTML5](http://en.wikipedia.org/wiki/HTML5) understood by modern browsers on desktop, mobile, and web.

-Zenup is free software, available under a BSD-style open source license.
+Zendown is free software, available under a BSD-style open source license.
 It comprises of two things: 1) a plain text formatting syntax and 2) a tool written in Javascript-the language of the web, that converts the plain text formatting to HTML5.
 The goal is that poems should be publishable and restored as-is, as plain-text, before being consumed by content management systems.
 The best way to get a feel for the formatting syntax is simply to look at a Zenup-formatted poem, below.

 ```